Last Updated on 9th December 2020 by Emma

 Paying full price for Christmas cards seems pointless to me when I know I can always buy them at least half price if not even more.

-Buy your cards and wrapping paper in January and pop them in the loft until your need them.
+I’m a big fan of always purchasing your cards and wrapping paper in January and then pop them in the loft or a cupboard until your need them.

-Added bonus – buy nice wrap without Christmas motif’s and you have got yourself some cheap wrapping paper for birthdays and other occasions.
+Added bonus – buy nice wrap without Christmas motif’s and you have got yourself wrapping paper for birthdays and other occasions at a very low cost.

 Related post: Save Money When You Always Buy These 9 Things After Christmas

-Not everyone’s cup of tea but if you receive Xmas gifts from more distant relatives there can be a tendency for these to not be to your taste.
+Not everyone’s cup of tea but if you receive a Christmas gift from more distant relatives there can be a tendency for these to not be the best gifts for you.

-If having the ‘no presents’ conversation is not appropriate and you are receiving gifts you won’t use, why not re-gift them to someone who will gain enjoyment from them?
+If having the ‘no gift giving’ conversation is not appropriate and you receive a Christmas gift you won’t use, why not re-gift it to someone who will gain enjoyment from them?

-Alternatively these gifts can save you money by forming a contribution to school fete prizes and the like.
+Alternatively these gifts can be the perfect way to save you money by forming a contribution to school fete prizes and the like.
+Ideally you want a gift that is still cool or cute, just not your personal taste.

-If I can’t re-gift or give away as a prize then I re-purpose these gifts as contributions to my local charity/thrift shop.
+If I can’t re-gift to a friend or give it away as a prize then I will give the gift as a contribution to my local charity/thrift shop.

 Throughout the year stores often have great deals on certain items but only for a short while.

-If I waited until December to buy it I would have to pay full price.
+If I waited until December to buy it I would have to pay the full cost.
 I NEVER pay full price for JD as it goes on sale enough times during the year.

 I know it will be at its lowest price in October so always look out for it then and buy it when it hits that price.